karldyson/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

 The soa property is used to specify the SOA that will be applied to the created zone file for the member zone.

-There MUST be one and ONLY one soa property record.
+There MUST be one and ONLY one soa property record defined in a given scope.

 Multiple soa property records within a given scope constitutes a broken catalog zone.